CONTACT USTaylor Rose Pamperin, M. Ed.

 Yes.
 You will need to present evidence that you have taken and passed with at least a “C” the following courses and credits: a minimum of 5 semester credits of Human Anatomy and Physiology covering all body systems; 5–6 credits of science from Chemistry, Biochemistry, Microbiology or Biology; 3 credits of behavioral science (psychology or sociology); and 3 credits of Statistics, which must include an inferential component.
 It is preferred that your anatomy, physiology and science courses would have been completed within the last five years.
 Statistics must have been completed within five years of your start date in this program.

-What are the “bridging courses” you referred to?
+What are the “bridging courses”?

 These are graduate level courses in Nursing Research, Quality and Safety, and clinical and theory courses in Community and Population Health.